Happy holiday week! I hope you are looking forward to Thanksgiving and the upcoming holiday season.

 Every month, scientists, government agencies, and other groups request raw data from REEF’s Fish Survey Project database.
 Here is a sampling of who has asked for REEF data recently and what they are using it for:

-- A scientist from the Florida Fish & Wildlife Conservation Commission is conducting an analysis on goliath grouper populations for a NOAA Fisheries stock assessment.
+- A scientist from Florida Fish and Wildlife requested data on yellowtail snapper populations in the Southeastern US to conduct analyses for a stock assessment.